CAMILLE AUBRAY'S LASAGNE ALLA PETRINA

 1/2 cup of dry white wine

-1/2 cup of low-salt beef broth (optional)
+1/2 cup of low-salt beef or vegetable broth (optional)

 2 cups of parmesan cheese, freshly grated